redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 In this topic, you will learn how to add and work with streams as well as consumer groups in RedisInsight.

-Here’s a stream that models temperature and humidity sensors.
+Here's a stream that models temperature and humidity sensors.
 In this stream, sensors are considered _producers_, which broadcast data.
-The point of a stream is that it’s not going to end, so you cannot capture whole datasets and do some processing on them.
+The point of a stream is that it's not going to end, so you cannot capture whole datasets and do some processing on them.
 In order to process the data, a stream is separated into different roles.
 A _consumer_ reads from the stream and does some work on it.
 For example, if the temperature is above a certain threshold, it puts a message out to turn on the air conditioner in that unit or notify the maintenance.